 Sink Bathing

-Sink bathing is straightforward compared to the hydro-bath which has several functions to.
+Sink bathing is straightforward compared to the hydro-bath, which has several functions too.
 Sink bathing is a suitable form of bathing and is often carried out at many veterinary clinics, animal holding facilities and hospitals.

 Bathing process

 The following steps outline the bathing and drying process when using the sink bathing method.
-It is also important to consider, bathing does not come without precautions.
+It is also important to consider that bathing does not come without precautions.
 You must consider safety when you are bathing and drying an animal.
 Safety precautions have been highlighted in the following process.

-2. Be prepared by collecting all the resources you need including the correct shampoos (medicated, natural or normal), conditioners, towels and a dryer if using.
+- Be prepared by collecting all the resources you need, including the correct shampoos (medicated, natural or normal), conditioners, towels and a dryer if using.

-3. Place a non-slip mat down on the bottom of the sink, and erect any relevant signage for slippery or wet floors.
+- Place a non-slip mat on the bottom of the sink, and erect any relevant signage for slippery or wet floors.

-5. Turn on the tap to allow the water to get to the right temperature, this should be warm.
+- Turn on the tap to allow the water to get to the right temperature; this should be warm.

-8. Place the hose down and lather a small amount of shampoo over the patient avoiding contact with the head area, particularly around eyes and ears.
+- Place the hose down and lather a small amount of shampoo over the patient, avoiding contact with the head area, particularly around eyes and ears.

-10. Apply conditioner- this can be either wash off or leave-in conditioner depending on the animal
+- Apply conditioner- this can be either wash-off or leave-in conditioner, depending on the animal

 You should always be mindful of the animal as you are bathing them.
 In many cases, animals may not like the bath or the drying process and may become distressed.
 It is important you address the needs of these animals if it becomes overwhelming for them, you may need to cease bathing and drying and opt for a sponge bath and towel dry.

-Once you have finished the process of bathing you need to clean up afterwards.
+Once you have finished bathing, you need to clean up afterwards.

 The cleaning process is straightforward unless the animal being bathed has an infectious disease.
-In which case, they would not be bathed in the common bathing area and the washing will need to be kept separately.
+In this case, they would not be bathed in the common bathing area, and the washing would need to be kept separately.

-2. Clean out sink with hospital grade disinfectant and dispose of all fur as per relevant legislative requirements.
+- Clean out the sink with hospital-grade disinfectant and dispose of all fur as per relevant legislative requirements.

 Did you know that cat coats can take longer to dry than dogs?